We asked some of the most prolific pro bloggers and monetization experts about how to monetize a blog

-As a blogger or web publisher, you’re probably aware of just how difficult it can be to devise and implement a successful monetization strategy.
+As a blogger or web publisher, you’re probably aware of just how difficult it can be to understand the nitty-gritty details about how to monetize a blog.

-From producing exceptional posts and media to employing the right tools and techniques, monetization can seem like a maze with no clear path to the end.
+From producing exceptional posts and media to employing the right tools and techniques, monetizing a blog can seem like a maze with no clear path to the end.

 Add to that the fact that the industry is always in a constant state of flux — today’s hot new trend could be irrelevant tomorrow.

 On your own, the challenge may indeed appear insurmountable.
-So we went ahead and asked some of the most prolific pro bloggers and monetization experts about what should be your monetization strategy for 2016.
+So we went ahead and asked some of the most prolific pro bloggers and monetization experts about how to monetize a blog.
 Here’s what they had to say.